Dank Alley, Stench Of Urine And Dead Cat

 He could move fast for a fat man.
 He was halfway down the block and turning into an alley behind the place before I got up to speed.
 I dug in and went after him.

 This was getting interesting.
-On the one hand, I was about to learn something that might be useful, and maybe do a cop a favor.
-On the other, I was gonna be really late for my appointment.
+On the one hand, I was about to learn something that might be useful, and maybe do a cop a favor — and favors are hard currency in my line of work.
+On the other hand, I was gonna be late for my appointment.

 “Okay, wiseguy; where does it come out?”